FOR SPONSORSHIPS OR SPEAKING ENGAGEMENTS:

 The only thing better than writing is being married to a writer.
 Nathan Christensen and Emily were married in the Oklahoma City temple on 13 October 2012.
 Nathan writes musical theater, including Broadcast (a musical history of the radio) and an adaption of Lois Lowry’s The Giver.
 He has also just completed a new holiday musical entitled, The Winter Visitors.
 He has recently collaborated on two operas and two more musicals, set to be released next year.
 He served his mission in South Korea, has taught song-writing in New York City public schools, and worked as a theater critic for a Tucson newspaper.
 His hip and cool day job includes writing copy for UncommonGoods.com, while his current scriptwriting projects include a musical about Bigfoot, a play about the Nutcracker novel, and a musical that is a mexican wrestling version of Macbeth.

-You can contact Emily at housewifeclass [at] gmail [dot] com.
+You may contact Emily at housewifeclass [at] gmail [dot] com.